Lemons, Lavender, & Laundry

 Cleaning Tips

-How to Clean An Oven Door without any harsh chemicals!
+How to Clean A Glass Oven Door with Baking Soda

-Let me start by showing you an embarrassing picture of my oven door.
-As noted, I have never cleaned it the 5+ years we’ve lived in this house, and, let’s be honest, I’m guessing the previous owners probably didn’t clean it often (or at all).
-That means, I could potentially be dealing with 14 years of greasy, grimy, baked-on food.
-Lovely.
+Let me start by showing you an embarrassing picture of my glass oven door.
+As noted, I had never cleaned it the 5+ years we lived in our house; and let’s be honest, I’m guessing the previous owners probably didn’t clean it often either.
+This means I could be dealing with 14 years of greasy, grimy, baked-on food.

 Yuck!